-These Goals are intrinsic to our programmes, and will be a primary focus during 2016.
+These Goals are intrinsic to our programmes, and will be a primary focus.
 2030 is now only 14 years away and these goals will remain high on the political agenda.
 The challenge is not predominantly one of technology.
 It is one of establishing new types of economically sustainable partnerships between business and government that enable the technology-led solutions to emerge.
 A challenge that we, as a Catapult, are uniquely placed to lead.

 Our current programmes are:

 Under each Programme we are exploring new concepts to find areas of opportunity and impact for the satellite industry and user communities, which are calling these Threads.
 Discover more about our Threads.

 Looking at integrated transport systems, benefiting from satellite services to deliver greater efficiency, safety and a better customer experience.
 We are particularly interested in inter-vehicle communications and reliable positioning, which offer the potential of a future with autonomous vehicles enabled by satellite data contributing to intelligent transport systems.